 Once a user is authenticated on login.gov and passed back to the agency it is up to the agency to manage the user’s session.
 We do not remotely invalidate or expire a user’s session.

-Login.gov makes no guarantees on IP’s or IP ranges.
+Login.gov makes no guarantees on IP addresses or ranges.
 Please use the DNS when querying login.gov for the latest IPs.

 Check the error that was returned.
 Generally we return the specific errors in the HTML, JSON, or in the redirect url.